Doxuno

 TERMINATION

-Either Party may terminate this Agreement by providing thirty (30) days' written notice to the other Party.
+Either Party may terminate this Agreement for convenience by providing thirty (30) days' written notice to the other Party.

-Termination for Cause: Either Party may terminate this Agreement immediately upon written notice if the other Party: (a) materially breaches any provision of this Agreement and fails to cure such breach within fifteen (15) days of receiving written notice thereof; (b) becomes insolvent or files for bankruptcy; or (c) engages in any illegal or fraudulent activity.
+Termination for Cause.
+Either Party may terminate immediately on written notice if the other Party materially breaches this Agreement and fails to cure within fifteen (15) days of written notice, becomes insolvent, or engages in fraud.

-Upon termination, Consultant shall promptly return or destroy all Confidential Information and Client property in Consultant's possession and shall deliver all completed and in-progress Work Product to Client.
+On termination, Consultant shall be paid for all Services performed and pre-approved expenses incurred through the termination date, and shall deliver all completed and in-progress Work Product to Client.

 LIMITATION OF LIABILITY